Neighborhoods in Columbus, Ohio: South Beechwold

 South Beechwold comprises the Beechwold South (1902/1922) and Weisheimer Addition No. 2 subdivisions.
 As such, it is bounded by property lines north of Beaumont Avenue to the north, North High Street to the east, Weisheimer Road to the south, and the Olentangy River to the west.
 It is almost exclusively residential, with exceptions to businesses located along High Street.

 North-of-Morse

 North-of-Morse is the northernmost section of Clintonville.
 It borders Worthington city limits at Cemetery and Chase roads to the north, I-71 to the east, Morse Road to the south, and the Olentangy River to the west.
 It contains the Graceland Shopping Center, as well as other residential homes.

 Southwest

 Briggsdale

 Briggsdale is a neighborhood on the west/southwest side.
-It runs all along Briggs Road and can be defined as the entire area bounded by Briggs Road, Eakin Road east and west and Harrisburd Pike and Demorest Rd north and south.
+It runs all along Briggs Road and can be defined as the entire area bounded by Briggs Road, Eakin Road east and west and Harrisburg Pike and Demorest Rd north and south.
 It is the area of south Hilltop and the northern-southwest side.